Joey Logano's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Joey Logano.

-Joey Logano is a prominent American professional stock car racing driver.
+Joey Logano, whose full name is Joseph Thomas Logano, is a professional American stock car racing driver.
 Currently, he races full-time in the NASCAR Cup Series, piloting the No. 22 Ford Mustang Dark Horse for Team Penske.
-Before his Cup Series career, Logano gained experience in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series, including its East and West divisions.
+Over the course of his career, he has also participated in the NASCAR Xfinity Series, the NASCAR Craftsman Truck Series, as well as the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

 In 1997, Joey Logano won his first Eastern Grand National Championship in the Junior Stock Car Division.